myrveln/ansible/README.md

 # Ansible Arch Linux base repository

+This repository is only intended for my own personal usage.
+Feel free to copy parts into your own environment.
-Tested and used with Ansible 2.9.6 and Python 2.7.10
+Tested and used with Ansible 2.15.5 and Python 3.11.6.

 ### Examples